deiman/mightycrawler/README.md

 Mightycrawler is a multithreaded web crawler with reporting capabilities.
 The code is structured as a multi-stage queue system where downloading, parsing and storing content is done by separate thread pools.
 Various statistics about the site performance is gathered during crawling and put in a RAM database.
 After completion, the database can be queried to produce various reports.
 The database is not persistent between runs.

+Warning!
+Mightycrawler is indeed mighty and can generate a lot of requests in short time.
+Please do use the program properly.

 Quick start
 -----------